-In this in-depth article, we’ll discuss the hypercardioid microphone polar pattern in great detail in order to answer any questions you may have about hypercardioid microphones!
+In this in-depth article, we’ll discuss the hypercardioid microphone polar pattern in great detail to answer any questions you may have about hypercardioid microphones!

 This article focuses specifically on the hypercardioid microphone polar pattern.
 For an in-depth definition of microphone polar response along with descriptions of every mic polar pattern, check out my article The Complete Guide To Microphone Polar Patterns.